 Several studies also show that, contrary to popular belief, short-term fasting actually increases the body’s metabolic process.

 Dietitians recommend the 4 methods of intermittent fasting (described above) because these are considered short-term fasts.
 The optimum weight loss effects of fasting can be observed with these methods.
 It is not recommended to fast for more than 48 hours, as this may reverse the benefits by slowing down the body’s metabolism.

-It's very important to stay hydrated while fasting.
+Does Ultima break a fast?
+The short answer is NO. In fact, it’s very important to stay hydrated while fasting.
 I use Ultima Replenisher because it's Vegan, all-natural, NonGMO Project Verified and it helps maintain the body's electrolyte balance which helps to prevent dizziness and fatigue.